jamesplease/backbone.intercept/README.md

 [![Travis Build Status](http://img.shields.io/travis/jmeas/backbone.intercept.svg?style=flat)](https://travis-ci.org/jmeas/backbone.intercept)

-Backbone.Intercept lets you stop writing `e.preventDefault()` in your DOM event callbacks.
+Backbone.Intercept intelligently manages link clicks and form submissions in Backbone applications.

 ### About

 The default action of form submissions and link clicks is often undesirable in Backbone applications.
-One would usually rather handle these events in Backbone.history, and maybe also in a callback specified on a Router.
-Backbone doesn't prevent the default action of these DOM events, but Backbone.Intercept does.
+One would usually rather prevent that default behavior, then handle those through Backbone.history and possibly also in a Router's callback.
+Backbone doesn't do any of this for you, but Backbone.Intercept does.

 If you're writing `e.preventDefault()` in many of your view's event callbacks – or otherwise handling this problem on a per-view basis – then Backbone.Intercept might be what you're looking for.